k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 A Decision function is a:

-A: Complex SQL query with multiple where statements to decide which records to create, update or delete.
+A: Complex SQL query with multiple WHERE statements that decide which records to create, update or delete.

 B: Java function with multiple input parameters and one Boolean output parameter.

 C: Java project function that assesses whether a sync should be performed on an LUI.

-D: Function that runs an LU table population based upon special sets of conditions defined on other tables of the same LU.
+D: Function that runs an LU table population based on specific sets of conditions defined on other tables in the same LU.

 (***Solution 5: C ***).